knanne/knanne.github.io/_posts/2017-02-03-Notes on Django.md

 admin.site.register(Record)
 ```

-update the database with your new models
+Update the database with your new models

 ```shell
 # create migrations for model changes